Skip to content

 New guidelines for DP diving and umbilical management

 IMCA is pleased to announce the publication of IMCA D 010 Rev. 4 Diving Operations from Vessels Operating in a Dynamically Positioned Mode and IMCA D 078 Guidance on Diving Umbilical Management.
 The two documents are closely related, and to conduct Dynamic Positioning (DP) diving operations safely, it is essential to follow the guidance contained in both publications.
 All sections of IMCA D 010 were closely reviewed during the revision process and the guidance now represents the latest industry thinking on the safe and effective management of DP diving projects.
-IMCA Contact Bryan McGlinchy Diving Manager Contact Error: Contact form
+IMCA Contact Bryan McGlinchy Diving Consultant Contact Error: Contact form

 European Hyperbaric Technical Day